 Secular or Religious… this is the question!?!

-Besides religion, the curriculums available are diverse in many other acspets.
+Besides religion, the curriculums available are diverse in many other ways.
 In my search, I also wanted to consider the laboratory experiences, cost, rigor, and availability of video lessons.
 Furthermore, we are a Christian homeschool support organization but when it comes to the origin of life and the age of the earth we leave this matter up to families and pastors.

-My Three High School Science Picks
+Science Picks

-Number Two: Friendly Biology, Chemistry, and Anatomy
+Number Two: Friendly Physical Science, Biology, Chemistry, and Anatomy

-The next curriculum selection is from Friendly Biology, Chemistry, and Anatomy.
+The next curriculum selection is from Friendly Physical Science, Friendly Biology, Chemistry, and Anatomy.
 This curriculum has both Christian and secular textbook options.
 I would lean towards the Christian selection in these textbooks.
 Neither covers creationism or evolution as that is left as a separate study, but the Christian textbook does give credit to God.

-This is a 28-chapter paper textbook and workbook combination with video lectures by the author.
+These textbooks and workbook combination with video lectures by the author.
 There is no pre-assembled lab kit for this course as this is a more homestyle laboratory experience, with the laboratory materials being common household items.
 I really enjoy that they video model the dissections by the author.
 The authors of the Friendly series both about have a background in veterinary medicine so the dissections videos are done by a professional.
 This is an affordable science curriculum, keeping the yearly high school science bill just under $200, and it well prepares students to go on to either an AP course or a concurrent enrollment selection.

 So what do you think?

 Comment below and let me know what you think of these selections.
-If you like these options, head over to our 2021-2022 application and send it in today.
+If you like these options, head over to our 2024-2025 application and send it in today.
 We still have a few secondary slots open!

 A final note… what about electives?
 Well, the sky is the limit!
 What do you want to learn about?
 Let me know and we will design a course for you!